joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/28/crosswords/daily-puzzle-2024-04-29.html

 **Israeli Officials Believe I.C.C.
 Is Preparing Arrest Warrants Over War**\
-`The Israeli officials said they believe that Prime Minister Benjamin Netanyahu may be included.
-It is not clear who might be charged from Hamas.
-The prosecutors’ office declined to comment.`\
+`The officials said they believed that Prime Minister Benjamin Netanyahu and other Israelis could be charged, and that the court was also considering warrants for Hamas leaders.`\
 https://nytimes.com/2024/04/28/world/middleeast/icc-arrest-warrants-israel-hamas.html

 **Trump and DeSantis Meet for First Time Since Bruising Primary**\